TepNik/atomic-staking/docs/AtomicStaking.md

 function stakeStates(address user) external view returns (struct IAtomicStaking.StakeState stakeState)
 ```

-The mapping that connects users' addresses with their stake amount.
+The mapping that connects users' addresses with their stake state.

 _A separate getter is needed to specify in the interface that
 the struct `StakeState` is the return type, not just the tuple of variables.